-This section defines and describes the objectives and practical measures for managing, protecting or enhancing cultural heritage values that may be affected by the proposal.
+This section defines and describes the objectives and practical measures for managing, protecting or enhancing indigenous and non-indigenous cultural heritage values that may be affected by the proposal.
 It describes how practices may be implemented for the appropriate management of those values, and how the achievement of the objectives will be monitored, audited and managed.